 The History of the Chicago-Style Hot Dog

 In anticipation of Portillo’s coming to Kennesaw, we wanted to share a brief history of the Chicago-style hot dog.
 The Chicago-style hot dog has roots that trace back to the World’s Columbian Exposition in 1893, where two Jewish immigrants from Austria-Hungary introduced Chicago to what would eventually evolve into an iconic street food.
-At that time, it was a simple affair – just a Vienna Beef frankfurter, mustard, and a pickle.
+At that time, it was a simple affair consisting of just a Vienna Beef frankfurter, mustard, and a pickle.
 But simplicity didn’t last long in a city shaped by waves of immigration.

 By the 1920s, Chicago’s Maxwell Street had become a melting pot of immigrant vendors from Jewish, Italian, Greek, and Polish backgrounds.
 Their food stalls were a convenient place to get cheap eats as well as an essential part of the neighborhood social life.
 The hot dog stand, in particular, became a familiar sight in the area, where residents swapped stories and news over steaming buns and spicy sport peppers.